Soprano Margaret Keys has been singing since the age of four.

 Margaret is making quite an impression on the American audiences.
 Since performing for Pope Francis in his recent visit to the USA she was invited to perform In The world Famous Carnegie Hall, New York in the "Holiday for Peace Concert" in December 2016 which also featured world class artists, such as Yeou Cheung Ma (Yo Yo Ma's sister).

 In June 2017 she returned to America to perform as special guest performer at the International Convention Centre, Atlanta with the Atlanta Pops Orchestra.
 The very special convention's concert was attended by over 44,000 people and other special guests included Bill Gates and Ashton Kutcher.
 Her performance was met with great acclaim.
 That same month Margaret was invited to make her debut at the iconic London Palladium where she performed alongside a stellar line up of artistes in "Sunday Night at the London Palladium."

 She was highly honoured to perform for HRH Prince of Wales Foundation Concert for Children and Arts, which was aired to an audience of 5million on Classic Fm and Sky Arts.

 Margaret’s high-profile performances have made a great impact on the world of classical music and thus prompted her appointment as the only Irish Ambassador for HRH Prince Of Wales Foundation for Children and Arts.
 This is especially important to Margaret as she is a proud supporter of arts having a positive impact on young people.
 She champions the power of the arts and music to transform lives of children.

-Margaret is currently working towards the release of her next album for UK and International release in the Autumn of 2017
+Margaret is currently working towards the release of her next album for UK and International release in early 2018

 “The Night belonged to Margaret.”
 (Sir Julian Fellowes)